-In addition to the increase in the number of shares available under the Plan, other technical and clarifying amendments are included in the amendment and restatement of the Plan.
-Accordingly, in order to continue providing equity-based compensation to our directors, employees, and consultants, we are recommending approval of the amendment and restatement of the Plan.
+In addition to the increase in the number of shares available under the Plan, other technical and clarifying amendments were included in the amendment and restatement of the Plan.
+Accordingly, in order to continue providing equity-based compensation to our employees, consultants and directors, we are recommending approval of the amendment and restatement of the Plan.
+If the amended and restated Plan is not approved, then the Plan will remain as currently in effect.